Dr Rowan Gard

 Research

-- Climate change and environmental degradation responses - especially in Oceania and the UK
+- Climate change and environmental degradation responses, especially in Oceania and the UK

-- Activism and environmental campaigning
+- Climate change activism and environmental campaigning

 - Globalization in and of Oceania